DH(LEGAL) - EMPLOYEE STANDARDS OF CONDUCT

 Federal Drug-Free Workplace Act

-- Establishing a drug-free awareness program to inform employees:
+- Establishing a drug-free awareness program to inform employees about:

 - The dangers of drug abuse in the workplace;

-- The ESC's policy of maintaining a drug-free workplace;
+- The district's policy of maintaining a drug-free workplace;

 - Available drug counseling, rehabilitation, and employee assistance programs; and